stellirin/pubsub/README.md

 The URL to a PubSub emulator.

+The default value is `localhost:8085`.

 ### `PUBSUB_PROJECT_ID`

 A PubSub project ID.

+The default value is `default`.

 ### `PUBSUB_TOPIC_ID`

 A PubSub topic ID.
 May be a comma separated list of topics to create multiple topics.

+The default value is `default`.

 ### `PUBSUB_SUBSCRIPTION_ID`

 A PubSub subscription ID.
 May be a comma separated list of subscriptions to create multiple subscriptions for each topic.

+The default value is `default`.

 ### Example